Medford, Oregon: Arts and culture

 The annual Pear Blossom Run ends across the street from Alba Park at the Medford city hall, with an all-day fair conducted in the park itself.

 I.O.O.F.
 Eastwood Historic Cemetery

 The cemetery, established in 1890, lies on 20 acre just north of Bear Creek Park.
 The Parks and Recreation Department offers free tours of the cemetery.

 Medford Carnegie Library

 The Medford Carnegie Library is a two-story library building located in downtown Medford.
 It was erected in 1911 thanks to a gift from Andrew Carnegie, but was vacated in 2004 after a new library building was constructed near the Rogue Community College extension campus, also in downtown Medford.
-Currently, there are plans to use the building for class reunions, public meetings, and for annexing some city offices from the neighboring City Hall building.
+Currently, a nonprofit, The Children's Museum of Southern Oregon (formerly Kidtime), occupies the location.

 Vogel Plaza

 Finished in 1997 at the intersection of E. Main St and Central Ave in downtown Medford, Vogel Plaza has quickly become a center of activity for many local events.
-One such event is the annual Art in Bloom festival, which is held around Mother's Day each year.
-During the two-day festival, over 10,000 people attend and more than 75 artists showcase their work while surrounded by live entertainment, workshops, food, and children's activities.